balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 Under the covers, the socket client (`sails.io.js`) emits Socket.io messages with reserved names that, when interpreted by Sails, are routed to the appropriate policies/controllers/etc. according to your app's routes and blueprint configuration.

-##### Can I use Socket.io directly?
+##### Can I bypass this client and use Socket.io directly?

+It is possible to bypass the request interpreter in your Sails app and communicate with Socket.io directly.
+However, it is not reccommended, since it breaks the convention over configuration philosophy used elsewhere in the framework.
+The Sails socket client (`sails.io.js`) is unobtrusive:  it works by wrapping the native socket.io client and exposing a higher level API that takes advantage of the virtual request interpreter in Sails to send simulated HTTP requests.
+This makes your backend code more reusable, reduces the barrier to entry for developers new to using WebSockets/Socket.io, and keeps your app easier to reason about.

+> **Note:**
-While this is possible in your Sails app, it is not recommended since it breaks the convention over configuration philosophy used elsewhere in the framework.
-If you do embark down this road, please do so only if you have extensive experience working directly with Socket.io-- and study the internals of the [`sockets` hook](https://github.com/balderdashy/sails-hook-sockets) beforehand (particularly the "admin bus" implementation which powers Sails' multi-server support for joining/leaving rooms.)
+> Under very rare circumstances (e.g. compatibility with an existing/legacy frontend using socket.io directly), bypassing the request interpreter is a _requirement_.
+If you find yourself in this position, you can use the socket.io client SDK, and then use `sails.io` on the backend to access the raw Socket.io instance.
+Please embark down this road only if you have extensive experience working directly with Socket.io; and only if you have first reviewed the internals of the [`sockets` hook](https://github.com/balderdashy/sails-hook-sockets) (particularly the "admin bus" implementation, a Redis integration that sits on top of socket.io-redis and powers Sails' multi-server support for joining/leaving rooms.)
-In rare circumstances, it is necessary to communicate with Socket.io directly outside the context of the API exposed by the virtual request interpreter.
-For this reason, Sails exposes

 <docmeta name="displayName" value="Socket Client">